I adore wearing gemstones, but not because they are mine. You can’t possess radiance; you can only admire it.Elizabeth Taylor.

 Birth month – September

 Remember the ‘Hearts of Ocean’ in the Hollywood epic, Titanic?
-These deep blue colored diamonds are the Sapphires.
+These deep blue coloured diamonds are Sapphires.

 Produced in a rainbow of hues, Sapphire gemstones can come in any colour, excluding red.
 This is because then people would recognize these as the ruby diamonds.